pulumi/terraform-provider-aws/website/docs/r/default_security_group.html.markdown

 resource.

-The `aws_default_security_group` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead "adopts" it into management.
+The `aws_default_security_group` behaves differently from normal resources, in that this provider does not _create_ this resource, but instead "adopts" it into management.
 We can do this because these default security groups cannot be destroyed, and are created with a known set of default ingress/egress rules.

-When Terraform first adopts the Default Security Group, it **immediately removes all ingress and egress rules in the Security Group**.
+When this provider first adopts the Default Security Group, it **immediately removes all ingress and egress rules in the Security Group**.
 It then proceeds to create any rules specified in the configuration.
 This step is required so that only the rules specified in the configuration are created.